ericwbailey/ericwbailey.website/source/writing/the-case-for-adding-validation-state-to-your-design-tokens.md

 </a>
 </div>

-This approach follows [Nathan Curtis](https://twitter.com/nathanacurtis)’ brilliant post, [Naming Tokens in Design Systems](https://medium.com/eightshapes-llc/naming-tokens-in-design-systems-9e86c7444676).
+This approach follows advice laid out in [Nathan Curtis](https://twitter.com/nathanacurtis)’ brilliant post, <cite>[Naming Tokens in Design Systems](https://medium.com/eightshapes-llc/naming-tokens-in-design-systems-9e86c7444676)</cite>.

 The token name might seem like a lot, potentially to the point of seeming absurd to you.
 However, I can assure you that in a large, mature design system that this level of detail is needed.